-With the death of one boy comes a baby and many lives changed forever, and this film is about the guilt which inspires many people’s decisions over the course of 9 months.
+After a sudden death and pregnancy, many lives changed forever and this film is about the guilt which inspires many people’s decisions over the course of 9 months.

 Characters & Story

 On New Year’s Eve in 1987, two children’s lives changed forever.
 Teddy (Avan Jogia) died, and Jude (Asa Butterfield) and Eliza (Hailee Steinfeld) have to live with the guilt and consequences of that night.
 Which isn’t solely them both playing a role in his death, with Eliza giving him cocaine and Jude having him huff Freon, among other things, but the fact he left a baby in Eliza’s belly.

 Thus being the main plot of the film.
 One dealing with everyone’s guilt over what they did or didn’t do for Teddy; what they didn’t do for their own children; and everyone trying to use that baby as some means of redemption.
 All the while, Jude tries to mend things with his father Les (Ethan Hawke), and Johnny (Emile Hirsch) tries to be there for Teddy’s and perhaps convince himself he is something he isn’t.